Exchange within the EU (ERASMUS+)

 Funding and support

 - Exemption from tuition fees at the host university

-- Mobility grant of up to 300 euros per month to cover additional costs related to being abroad
+- Mobility grant of 300 up to 420 euro per month to cover additional costs related to being abroad

 Documents and forms

 Online language courses and tests (Erasmus+ OLS)

 If you want your studies abroad to be successful, you will need good language preparation.
 The ERASMUS+ programme offers online language courses in the following languages: